cyberbotics/webots-doc/guide/webots-devices.md

 **Keywords**: RotationalMotor, force control, energy consumption

 ![motor.png](images/motor.png) In this example, a rotational motor is controlled in force to push a cardboard.
-The force feedback applied on the motor and the energy consumed by the robot are displayed in the console.
+The force feedback applied on the motor and the energy consumed by the robot are displayed in the `Console`.

 ### pen.wbt